chrispyperez2/Project-Chrispy/README.md

 This Project is Dedicated to representing who I am as a person and an interactive format of a resume for employment opportunties.

 ## TODO list:
-* Offload large MP4 files to s3 bucket and source from there.
 * discuss my travels
 * discuess my projects
 * discuss what hobbies i enjoy